Hotell/blogposts/2018-05/ts-react-children-composition/blogpost.md

     }
 ```

-So our component should support one or another props pair.
+With that API, our component should support one or another props pair.

 Let's take a look if it does: